treyhunner/treyhunner.github.com/source/_posts/2022-01-14-variables-and-values-in-python.markdown

 ```

 The `numbers` and `other_numbers` variables both pointed to the same object before.
-If we had mutated that object, they both would have "seen" that change (because the object they both point to changed), just as with `numbers` and `plus_another` before.
+If we had mutated that object, they both would have "seen" that change (because the object they both point to changed), just as with `numbers` and `numbers2` before.

 But **we didn't mutate any objects here**.
 Instead we reassigned `numbers`, pointing it to a *new* object.